 Provide the following:

 Non-PDF manuscript file.
 Include references, tables, and figure legends in your Microsoft Word, LaTex, or TEX file.
 If TEX, upload the *.bbl, *.bib, *.bst and *.sty files as supplemental files. **Reminder: if your article contains terms that can be linked to either WormBase, SGD, or FlyBase, please use the current, proper nomenclature for that database and its objects.
 Otherwise, the terms may not be properly linked.
+Please remember to include a data availability statement at the end of your methods section.

 PDF of the manuscript.
 Include figures and tables, but not supporting information.
 Upload the PDF as a supplemental file.
 This PDF is used for Early Online publication (usually within 3-4 days of acceptance), and also as a comparison file for your proofs.
 If you do not wish to publish your manuscript via Early Online, please notify the editorial office at [email protected].
 You may customize the formatting on this PDF.
 For example, you could put figure legends on the same page as figures, embed the figures and legends into the text, and use a two-column format.